Bbeyenene/Workout-Tracker/README.md

 # Workout-Tracker

 ## Description
    Workout-Tracker is an app developed for tracking the daily workout activities of a user.
-This project includes the front end `public files`, the `server files` for routing and conections, and the `mongoDB nnSQL datatabase` for storing users records.
+This project includes the front end `public files`, the `server files` for routing and conections, and the `mongoDB noSQL datatabase` for storing user records.
    ## Table of Contents
    * [Installation Instructions](#installation-instructions)